Pool Pump Regulation Changes for 2021

 Do I have to buy a new pool pump?

 Not necessarily.
 If your current pump fails, you'll be given the option to upgrade to a more efficient unit.
 For example, you might want to purchase a variable speed pool pump.
 However, if you want to replace your pump with another large single speed model, you'll still be able to do so.
 That is, as long as you can find one.
 After the July 19 cut-off date, manufacturers will no longer be able to produce pumps that don't meet the efficiency requirements.
-That doesn't mean they can't be sold by retailers.
+That doesn't mean retailers can't sell them.
 However, leftover inventory of non-compliant single speed pumps is expected to deplete quickly.
-It will get harder and harder to find one after the regulations go into effect.
+So, it will be more difficult to find less efficient single speed pool pumps after the regulations go into effect.

 What is Hydraulic Horsepower and how does it factor?